 It remains to be seen how much consumer demand will slow, impacting employment in discretionary sectors like retail, hospitality and entretainment in the second half of this year.

-Whatever shape the post-pandemic economy takes, there is no doubt many high-performing and financially successful people will face career change on their way to a new prosperity.
+Whatever shape economy takes heading into 2024, there is no doubt many high-performing and financially successful people will face career change on their way to a new prosperity.

 Redundancy is a deeply personal and unsettling experience

 We’ve supported many professionals through the financial planning impacts of late-career redundancy who have gone on to become satisfied clients, achieving their long-term goals despite the unexpected detour.